 At the peak was the residence of the lucky high priest and the local virgins, whose purpose is unclear.
 The Temple of the Moon, found by following the lower trail, is the main archaeological attraction of Huayna Picchu.

 This is a little known secret peak around Machu Picchu that does not require a ticket, pre-booking or even queueing.
 The trail head is not located without the Machu Picchu site, but is found at the foot of the mountain near Aguas Calientes.
 It is not clearly marked, starting near the train tracks behind the Sumaq hotel, with a sign “zone in process of conservation – restricted area”.
-The hike itself is challenging, with many wooden ladders that need climbing and obviously some risk of slipping and dying.
-It will take about 90 minutes to the top and is not suitable for your grandmother or even your mother.
+The hike itself is challenging, with many questionable wooden ladders throughout the hike.
+It will take approximately 90 minutes to the top and is not suitable for your grandmother or even your mother.

-Things to do in Machu Picchu Town (A.K.A.
+Things to do in Machu Picchu Town/ Machu Picchu Pubelo (A.K.A.
 Aguas Calientes)

-Anyone heading to Machu Picchu, whether on a Machu Picchu tour or just off their own back, will pass through Aguas Calientes, either before or after.
+Anyone heading to Machu Picchu, whether on a Machu Picchu tour or just off their own back, will pass through Aguas Calientes.
 This is a mountain town sprung up before Hiram Bingham’s discovery.
-However, it exists mostly to service visitors to Machu Picchu, and as you can imagine is mostly a collection of hotels and restaurants, with prices largely divorced from the reality of the Peruvian economy.
-But, no matter, that’s just how tourism is.
+However, it exists mostly to service visitors to Machu Picchu.
+As you can imagine, it is mostly a collection of hotels and restaurants.
+The prices are largely divorced from the reality of the Peruvian economy.
 It sits astride a tumbling creek that feeds into the Urubamba river and is the central transit point for an impressive and romantic mountain train line.
-Although it’s common to merely use it as a place to sleep and only spend the night in Aguas Calientes before ascending Machu Picchu, it does in fact have some charms of its own.
+Although most use it merely as a place to sleep (and only spend one night in Aguas Calientes before ascending Machu Picchu) it does in fact have some charms of its own.

-- This museum exists to impart crucial information about understanding Machu Picchu, and it is highly recommended that you visit it before visiting the ruins themselves, assuming, somehow, that this blog post has not sated your unquenchable thirst for knowledge about Machu Picchu.
-Here you will find exhibits for all variety of treasures and artefacts relating to Machu Picchu.
+This museum delivers some incredible Machu Picchu information.
+We highly recommend that you visit it before visiting the ruins themselves.
+Here you will find exhibits for all variety of treasures and artefacts relating to Machu Picchu and find even more Machu Picchu information about the Incas and their civilisation.
 It is quite a grave mistake to go all the way to Machu Picchu and not study up on your homework about it beforehand.
 Next door is a botanical gardens, too, very nice.

-- There are 8 species of butterfly that live around Machu Picchu, and here you can see them and learn all about their life cycles.
+There are 8 species of butterfly that live around Machu Picchu.
+Here you can see them and learn all about their life cycles.
 Really quite a nice and pleasant experience, but perhaps not for those pressed for time.

 The Orchid Garden

-- Another flora-based attraction, but this one is even farther off the beaten track and rarely visited by many of the 2 million annual visitors.
-The gardens take you on a self-guided tour which takes about 30-40 minutes and is a very peaceful and enjoyable way to pass some time away from the crowd.
+Another flora-based attraction.
+This one is even farther off the beaten track and rarely visited by many of the 2 million annual visitors.
+The gardens take you on a self-guided tour which takes about 30-40 minutes.
+It is a very peaceful and enjoyable way to pass some time away from the crowd.

-- The phrase ‘aguas calientes’ in Spanish directly translates as ‘hot waters’, but a better translation would indeed be ‘hot springs’.
-These are the thermal baths for which the town was named, and for that reason alone merit a visit, time permitting.
-The original baths were destroyed by floods in the not too distant past, but have been rebuilt, and can be found at the uppermost end of the town.
+The phrase ‘aguas calientes’ in Spanish directly translates as ‘hot waters’, but a better translation would indeed be ‘hot springs’.
+These are the thermal baths for which they named the town for.
+For that reason alone they merit a visit, time permitting.
+Plus the view is incredible.
+Floods destroyed the original baths in the not too distant past.
+But they have rebuilt them, and they can be found at the uppermost end of the town.
 Just keep walking uphill.
-It is open 06.00 – 20.00 and the admittance is $2 US.
+It is open 06.00 – 20.00 and the admittance is $6.10 US.

 Zip-lining in Santa Teresa

-- A little cheaty this one, since it’s not in Aguas Calientes and not an activity easily done if based in Aguas Calientes, but it’s such a rip-roaring adventure that it’s worth mentioning here.
+A little cheaty this one, since it’s not in Aguas Calientes and not an activity easy to do if based in Aguas Calientes.
+But it’s such a rip-roaring adventure that it’s worth mentioning here.
 You can spend your morning careering across a valley attached to steel cables and traversing extremely unstable wire bridges with a raging river below.
-Ideally to be done the day before ascending to Machu Picchu, because it’s getting between Aguas Calientes and Santa Teresa involves either a train or a 2 hour hike.
+Ideally you do this the day before ascending to Machu Picchu.
+This is because getting between Aguas Calientes and Santa Teresa involves either a train or a 2 hour hike.
 Best done as part of the Inca Jungle tour.

-And thus you have literally everything there is to know about Machu Picchu and the Machu Picchu tours.
+So know you have all the Machu Picchu information you need about Machu Picchu, Machu Picchu Pueblo (Aguas Calientes) tours.
 There is now nothing you do not know.
 Okay, that might not be true.
-There is more to be known than in this blog post.
+There is more to find out than in this blog post.
 But it’s a very good and helpful start.
-There are so many options for getting there, so many optional activities, so many hikes and treks and routes, and we hope that this article begins the process of demystifying some of it for you.
-And also, as well as the practical information, make sure you read up on the history and factual information regarding Machu Picchu, so that you are able to appreciate this true wonder to the maximum.
+There are so many options for getting there, so many optional activities, so many hikes and treks and routes.
+We hope that this article begins the process of demystifying some of it for you.
+And also, as well as the practical Machu Picchu information, make sure you read up on the history and factual Machu Pichu information to make the most of your trip.